 Adolescents and adults with CHD face unique challenges; some of the most common problems among adults include valvular dysfunction, ventricular dysfunction, and arrhythmias.
 In addition, research has shown that the risk of sudden cardiac death for patients surviving operation is 25 to 100 times greater in an adult with CHD compared with a typical adult.
 1 Therefore, an aggressive approach to evaluation and treatment is necessary.
 This requires a coordinated team approach that includes an initial evaluation, explanation of therapeutic options, innovative transcatheter and surgical therapies and consultative follow-up.

-The 2008 American College of Cardiology/American Heart Association Task Force on Practice Guidelines recommend that all patients with adult congenital heart disease (ACHD) have a primary physician and that they be evaluated by a cardiologist with advanced training and expertise in ACHD.
+The 2018 American College of Cardiology/American Heart Association Task Force on Practice Guidelines recommend that all patients with adult congenital heart disease (ACHD) have a primary physician and that they be evaluated by a specialist cardiologist with advanced training and expertise in ACHD.
 Frequency of follow-up is based on the patient's condition.
 In addition, patients who require interventional and/or surgical cardiovascular procedures are best served at centers with a specialized multidisciplinary adult congenital heart center.
 2